- 20Shares

 No one GDS platform is known as the ‘best’.
 They all provide similar functionality but also have their own unique differences.
 Consider the following when choosing the right GDS for you:

-- System’s presence in markets where your guests come from,
+- System’s presence in markets where your guests come from

-- System’s functions and features, and
+- System’s functions and features

 - Which travel websites that GDS connects into